oomlout/oomlout_oomp_builder/navigation/hardware/bearing/5200_series/5208_size/40_mm_id_80_mm_od_30.1_mm_depth/part/readme.md

-# Hardware Bearing 5200 Series 5208 Size 40 mm Id 80 mm Od 30.1 mm Depth
+# Hardware Bearing 5200 Series 5208 Size 40 mm ID 80 mm OD 30.1 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base